jiawlu/OSM2GMNS/README.rst

     >>> og.outputNetToCSV(net)

-*This v1.x version introduces significant architectural changes, performance improvements, and new features compared to v0.x, and is not fully backward compatible*.
+*This v1.x version introduces significant architectural changes, performance improvements, and new features compared to* `v0.x`_, *and is not fully backward compatible*.

 - *We encourage users to adopt v1.x for the latest capabilities and ongoing development*.
 - *v0.x will only receive critical bug fixes moving forward*.
-- *Functionality like Multi-Resolution Modeling (MRM), currently available only in v0.x, is planned for future v1.x releases.
-If you require MRM now, please consult the* `v0.x user's guide`_.
+- *Functionality like Multi-Resolution Modeling (MRM), currently available only in v0.x, is planned for future v1.x releases*.

 Citation